Audiophile Audition Staff Bios

 Highlights of his system are AE-1 speakers (original), a proprietary sub-woofer, Fried Beta speakers, NAD T742 surround sound receiver, Muse Model Two DAC, Accurus A-150 amplifier, Sony NS-775V DVD/CD/SACD player, Panasonic A-310 DVD/CD player, Technics SL-1200 MK2 direct drive turntable with Grado Platinum cartridge and NAD PP-3 digital phono/USB preamp.

 became a jazz fan when his older brother returned from the army with multiple reel-to-reel bop.
 A self-taught piano player, he is fluent in various musical styles.
 Having lived in Philadelphia and San Francisco, he was able to experience a diverse range of live performers, including John Lennon, Bob Dylan, Ray Charles, Miles Davis, and James Brown.
 Assorted activities include running a marathon, coaching youth sports and implementing local educational training programs.
-He collects vintage 78s, lives in Lake Oswego, OR, and is a steadfast member of the Wolverine Antique Music Society, dedicated to the preservation of original vinyl recordings.
+He collects vintage 78s, now lives in Arizona, and is a steadfast member of the Wolverine Antique Music Society, dedicated to the preservation of original vinyl recordings.

 A journalism major with a minor in Commercial Art, his early experience with newspapers soon transitioned toward the advertising field; is currently with publishing giant R.R.
 Donnelley (last eighteen years).
 Handles the creative and presentation needs of the Chamblee (Atlanta, GA) division, and also function as a Prinergy-qualified senior electronic prepress operator.
 For the last seven years has moonlighted at Delta Air Lines, working on publications of Delta’s Corporate Communications division.
-He currently holds staff reviewer positions with both Audiophile Audition and Positive Feedback Online.

 lives in Toronto Canada and has been a jazz fan ever since a chance encounter with Oscar Peterson, who at the time, was very early in his career.
 Thus began a lifelong attraction to the music and the people who played it.
 In an international business career that spanned forty years, there were opportunities to hear Chet Baker in Paris, Sarah Vaughn in Copenhagen, Ella Fitzgerald in Rome, Bill Evans in Montreal, Tal Farlow in London ,Woody Herman in Toronto, and Hank Jones in New York among many others too numerous to mention.
 The journey and fascination continues.